wmayner/pyemd/README.rst

 - ``distance`` *(string or function)*: A string or function implementing a metric on a 1D ``np.ndarray``.
 Defaults to the Euclidean distance.
-Currently limited to 'euclidean' or your own function, which must take a 1D array and return a square 2D array of pairwise distances. - ``normalized`` (boolean): If true, treat histograms as fractions of the dataset.
-If false, treat histograms as counts.
-In the latter case the EMD will vary greatly by array length.
+Currently limited to 'euclidean' or your own function, which must take a 1D array and return a square 2D array of pairwise distances.
 - ``normalized`` (*boolean*): If true (default), treat histograms as fractions of the dataset.
 If false, treat histograms as counts.
 In the latter case the EMD will vary greatly by array length.